 If you want to experiment, try turning this recipe into a mixed berry liqueur that also includes blueberries and raspberries, or add a bit of rosemary or mint to boost the flavor complexity.
 If your berries are super ripe and plucked straight from the plant, they're likely to be quite sweet—you may want to cut back on the amount of sugar you start with and then add more to taste if needed.

 A cooling Bramble is an ideal summer cocktail that features your homemade blackberry liqueur along with gin.
 Not a gin fan?
 You can also substitute vodka in this drink.
 Or try your homemade liqueur in the place of creme de cassis in a Diablo, a refreshing combination of tequila, lime, and ginger ale.
-If you're looking for something a little bit richer, try blackberry liqueur in this dark rum and reposado tequila concoction.

 For a quick and fabulous sangria, chop up a bunch of fruit and mix it with a few ounces each of DIY blackberry liqueur and brandy, then refrigerate overnight.
 Top off with wine when you're ready to serve.